 5. Make Learning Fun

-Gamification is the most effective way to improve the enjoyment of learning.
+Gamification is an effective way to enhance the enjoyment of learning.
 Call the first half of your employees cybercriminals (for fun, of course) and assign them the task of hacking into a system, while the other half are tasked with saving the company.
-This will allow them to better prepare for attacks and understand how cybercriminals think.
+This will enable them to better prepare for attacks and gain a deeper understanding of how cybercriminals think.
 Furthermore, creating such a scenario will increase the training’s accessibility and engagement.

 6. Respect Employee Personal Boundaries

 Employees cannot be expected to be available at work at all times.
-So, before you hold them accountable for a violation, make sure you’re not expecting them to work on their own time.
+So, before holding them accountable for a violation, ensure you’re not expecting them to work outside of their regular working hours.

 Unexpected demands for workforce employees to take desperate measures, such as logging in via public Wi-Fi or a friend’s phone to access the domain.
 Furthermore, you cannot accuse employees of being irresponsible if you violate their personal boundaries by running errands on personal time.